This full size, 58 inch, ¾ jointed cue is crafted by Peradon in England from the highest grade, kiln dried, North American Ash and exotic Ebony.

 Manufacture & Specifications

 The ash is carefully selected for strength and straightness before the finest, genuine Ebony butt timber is spliced to the cue by hand and the cue is shaped to produce the distinctive four round point pattern of a hand spliced cue.
-Double Ebony front splices with Red veneers are then hand spliced to the Ebony butt.
+The four decorative Thuya Burr splices with Light Blue veneers are then hand spliced to the Ebony butt.
 In order to reduce stress to the timbers the cue is then shaped over a period of time until the final tapered shape is achieved, after which the numerous sanding and finishing processes are then undertaken to achieve a ‘silk smooth’ finish.
-To eliminate joint problems the two sections of the ‘quick action’ joint are each precision turned from a single piece of solid brass and precisely fitted 16″ from the butt end to give the shaft length of 42″.
-The butt is finished with a Peradon Eden name disc and ‘quick action’ butt end joint to accept the optional extensions on the ‘related products’ section of this page.
+To eliminate joint problems the two sections of the ‘quick action’ joint are each precision turned from a single piece of solid brass and precisely fitted 12″ from the butt end to give the shaft length of 46″.
+The butt is finished with a Peradon Prince name plate and ‘quick action’ butt end joint to accept the optional extensions on the ‘related products’ section of this page.
 Extensions may be fitted into either the ¾ joint in the cue or into the butt end joint.
 This cue features a solid brass ferrule and 9 ½ to 10mm Elkmaster tip.

 Cue Length – 58″ (147.5cm) – Full Size

-Shaft – Selected kiln dried North American Ash*
+Shaft – Extensively selected kiln dried North American Ash*

 Butt – Hand spliced genuine Ebony

 Butt Decoration – Four large Thuya Burr front splices with four Light Blue veneers

 Joint – Solid brass, ‘Quick Action’ 16″ from butt end

 Weight – Medium 16 ½oz up to 17 ½oz or Heavy 17 ½oz up to 19oz